 When clicked, the phishing URL itself heads to a document hosted on Microsoft SharePoint.
 Inside this document, is a further link to a malicious site hosted on Google seeking to collect sensitive data.

 The social engineering attack sends a user notification of an alleged ‘Zoom account suspension’, spoofing the legitimate Zoom support address.
-Once clicked, it takes the unsuspecting user to a fake Office 365 login page, asking for login details.
+Once clicked, it takes the unsuspecting user to a fake Microsoft 365 login page, asking for login details.

 Both attacks go to prove that, as the world keeps changing, so will social engineering, most of which will be through phishing, but security teams should also keep an eye out for more outlandish attempts.